wallacebrf/Synology-to-TrueNAS/README.md

 <a href="https://www.youtube.com/watch?v=TJ28PETdlGE">very useful step by step guide on using GlueTUN for docker app VPN tunnels</a>

-To get my Qbittorrent and GlueTUN VPN tunnel working with Nord VPN, i have my <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/Torrent%20Downloader%20%2B%20VPN/docker-compose.yaml">docker-compose.yaml</a> available.
+To get my Qbittorrent and GlueTUN VPN tunnel working with Nord VPN, I have my <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/Torrent%20Downloader%20%2B%20VPN/docker-compose.yaml">docker-compose.yaml</a> available.

 breakdown of the importaint parts for the `GlueTUN` container: